slimzyBoom/8bit-backend/README.md

-# 🎮 8bit Studios - Backend
+# 🎮 Eightbit Studios - Backend

 This is the backend for the **Casual Web Game Platform**, a unified system that supports multiple casual games like **Trivia** and **Memory Card**, with real-time multiplayer features, user sessions, leaderboards, and social interactions.